carbon-language/carbon-lang/docs/design/generics/details.md

 ## Parameterized impls

+There are cases where an impl definition should apply to more than a single type and interface combination.
+The solution is to parameterize the impl definition, so it applies to a family of types, interfaces, or both.
+This includes:

+-   Declare an out-of-line external impl for a parameterized type.
+-   "Conditional conformance" where a parameterized type implements some interface if the parameter to the type satisfies some criteria, like implementing the same interface.
+-   "Blanket" impls where an interface is implemented for all types that implement another interface, or some other criteria beyond being a specific type.

+### Out-of-line impl for a parameterized type

 FIXME: Add text here

 FIXME: Maybe "blanket `impl`s" are just the case where the `Self` type is a type